John-Land/facial-recognition/.ipynb_checkpoints/README-checkpoint.md

 We will use the sklearn functions specially designed to extract our sample images from the raw data. <br>
 To make our test use case easier, we will only consider individuals with at least 100 images in the dataset. <br>

-The dataset considered had a total of 1140 images, with dimentions (125, 94, 3). <br>
+The dataset considered had a total of 1140 images, with dimensions (125, 94, 3). <br>
 Based on the requirement of at least 100 images per person, the dataset was reduced two 5 unique labels. <br>

 0: 'Colin Powell'<br>